*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 What Is The Best Weather To Use Your Telescope?

-It is probably fairly obvious that the best weather to use your telescope is the clearest weather.
+It’s fairly obvious that the best time to use your telescope is when the weather is clear.
 But there is a lot more to predicting a clear night sky than just looking at your local forecast.

-Often the primary focus of local weather reports is chances of rain and whether or not the sky is to be cloudy or clear.
-The cloudiness factor in these reports, however, is not really sufficient to help you determine if you will have an optimal stargazing night ahead.
+Often the primary concern when it comes to local weather reports is the likelihood of rain, not if the sky is going to be cloudy or clear.
+This is why it’s hard to say even if it’s isn’t raining if the sky would be too cloudy for an optimal stargazing night ahead.

 Transparency refers to how clear the sky is, as in how devoid it is of dust and/or humidity.
 Transparency is at its worst in the summer and best in the winter.

 Seeing in stargazing refers to how wobbly the sky seems.
-This might sound strange, but consider how sometimes when you look up at the night sky, the stars appear to be shimmering or even dancing somewhat along the sky.
-If the sky looks this way, these are known as poor seeing conditions.
+This might sound strange, but consider how sometimes when you look up at the night sky, the stars appear to be shimmering or even dancing somewhat.
+If the sky looks like this, these conditions probably wouldn’t be ideal.

 On the other hand, the absence of shimmery stars means the seeing conditions are good.